dustinmichels/dustinthecity/content/posts/2023/10/hsd-city-making.md

 ---
 title: "HSD: City Making"
 date: 2023-10-24
+tags:
+  - HSD
+  - cars
-# draft: true
+draft: true
-tags: ["HSD", "cars"]
 ---

-On Tuesday evening, I attended a talk at Harvard School of Design (HSD) featuring Manuel Salgado.
-An architect and former head of urban planning on the Lisbon City Council, Salgado discussed "city-making" the question of how to intervene as a contemporary architect working in a historical city?
+On Tuesday evening, I attended a talk at Harvard School of Design (HSD) delivered by Manuel Salgado, an architect and former head of urban planning on the Lisbon City Council.
+The topic was "city-making" and "how to intervene as a contemporary architect working in a historical city?"

+I enjoyed hearing about Salgado's long and winding career, and his reluctant pivot from architect into public servant, when a seat opened up on the Lisbon City Council and he was encouraged to run.

 ---